concise-ee/k8s-ws/ws-host-README.md

 Use same name for Google Cloud project and k8s cluster, for example k8s-ws-${number of the workshop}

-### Create G-Cloud project
+### Create G-Cloud project k8s-ws-${number of the workshop}

+### Enable Kubernetes engine & billing
+This means that Mikk or someone else with Concise billing account needs to enable it.

 ### Create Kubernetes cluster
 cluster type: standard
 Location type: Zonal; zone: europe-west1-b
 NB!
-Set autoscaling for node-pool, min 1 node max 10 Wait about 5 minutes until cluster is created
+Set autoscaling for node-pool, min 1 node max 10 (Set node amount to 1) Wait about 5 minutes until cluster is created

 ### Add participants